 \subsection{Analyzing the explanations with different models}

-The explainations for each model are different for before and after attack because the way the model interprets words is different.
-The main aim of this section is to explain how the different models are affecting the model explainations before and after the attack.
+The explanations for each model are different before and after the attack because the way the model interprets words is different.
+The main aim of this section is to explain how the different models are affecting the model explanations before and after the attack.
 We have used similar explanations for different ML models - BERT-based-uncased, RoBERTa, and XLNet-based-cased models.
-To analyze the difference in explanations, we selected a single following sample input sentence:
+To analyze the difference in explanations, we selected a single sample input sentence:

-\textbf{Sentence}: \textit{“steers turns in a snappy screenplay that curls at the edges ; its so clever you want to hate it . but he somehow pulls it off .”}
+\textbf{Sentence}: \textit{“steers turns in a snappy screenplay that curls at the edges; it's so clever you want to hate it.
+But he somehow pulls it off .”}

 \textbf{Label}: 1 (Positive Review)